 Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

-This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Division.

 This article compares and contrasts the managed in-memory database services offered by Google Cloud.